-Texas Dental License Defense Attorneys
+Dental License Defense Attorney in Texas

 Obtaining a strong legal defense is key if you are facing a license investigation by the Texas State Board of Dental Examiners.
-Having a good lawyer represent your case could mean the difference between having an investigation dropped and being heavily penalized by the state board.
+Having a dental license defense attorney represent your case could mean the difference between having an investigation dropped and being heavily penalized by the state board.

 Facing the loss of your license to practice dental medicine can be frightening, as it can mean losing your ability to provide for yourself and your family.
 If you are facing a review board, securing the representation of an experienced Texas dental license defense attorney may be your first step to protecting yourself and your practice from serious repercussions.

-§ 263.002 of the Dental Practice Act authorizes the Board of Dental Examiners to impose disciplinary action against a license or dentist’s registration for:
+- 263.002 of the Dental Practice Act authorizes the Board of Dental Examiners to impose disciplinary action against a license or dentist’s registration for:

-- Negligent Quality of Care
+- Negligent quality of care

-- Professional Misconduct
+- Professional misconduct

-- Boundary Violations
+- Boundary violations

-- Chemical Dependency
+- Chemical dependency

-- Criminal Arrests, Charges or Convictions
+- Criminal arrests, charges or convictions

-- Unprofessional Conduct
+- Unprofessional conduct

 Once the investigation is completed, the Board has three options: (1) close the case for a lack of a violation; (2) refer the case to an Informal Settlement Conference; or (3) refer the case for an Administrative Hearing.
 The dentist has a right to counsel at every stage of this disciplinary process.